celestiaorg/CIPs/cips/cip-1.md

 Once the CIP is ready for the repository, the CIP editor will:

-* Assign an CIP number (generally the PR number, but the decision is with the editors)
+* Assign an CIP number (generally the next unused CIP number, but the decision is with the editors)
 * Merge the corresponding [pull request](https://github.com/celestiaorg/CIPs/pulls)
 * Send a message back to the CIP author with the next step.